 The carrying amounts of cash and cash equivalents, accounts receivable-trade and accounts payable represent their respective fair values due to their short-term nature.
-There was no debt outstanding under the ABL Facility as of January 31, 2021.
-The fair value of the Notes, based on market prices for publicly traded debt, which the Company classifies as Level 2 inputs, was \$132.5 and \$202.5 as of January 31, 2021 and 2020, respectively.
+There was \$30.0 debt outstanding under the ABL Facility as of December 31, 2021.
+The fair value of the ABL Facility approximates its carrying value as of December 31, 2021.